Word sense

 In linguistics, a word sense is one of the meanings of a word.
-For example, a dictionary may have over 50 different senses of the word "play", each of these having a different meaning based on the context of the word's usage in a sentence, as follows:
+For example, the word "play" may have over 50 senses in a dictionary, each with a distinct meaning depending on the context of the word's usage in a sentence, as follows:

 We went to see the play Romeo and Juliet at the theater.

 The coach devised a great play that put the visiting team on the defensive.

 The children went out to play in the park.

-In each sentence different collocates of "play" signal its different meanings.
+In each sentence, different collocates of "play" indicates its different meaning.